Mint-Street-to-Dalal-Street/Intelligence/README.md

 # Market-Intelligence

-ML tools are the way to go for unlocking value from global financial market data, curating and extracting insights to provide powerful data stories, answering the toughest questions on finance and helping make investment decisions.

-This repository contains data sets of publicly available financial information and also AI enabled models that can be used for:
+ML models that can be used for:

 *Anomaly detection, trend prediction, and modeling on the BFSI